DFW Pest Pros logoDFW Pest Pros

 Plano coverage runs ZIP codes 75023, 75024, 75025, 75026, 75074, 75075, 75086, and 75093 across Collin County, with a population near 285,000 and a standard suburban build pattern.
 The local profile leans toward fire ant, german cockroach, roof rat, asian tiger mosquito.
 Collin County sits on the northern edge of DFW with rapidly growing slab-on-grade subdivisions.
 Subterranean termite swarms run heavy every spring, and fire ants dominate yard call volume from April through October.

-Coverage runs every Plano address — including Willow Bend, West Plano, Legacy West, Deerfield.
+Coverage spans Plano neighborhoods including Willow Bend, West Plano, Legacy West, Deerfield.

-The first stop on any visit is the active area, then the technician works outward through harborage points before treating.
-For rodent control in Plano, the workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+Providers serving Plano generally start at the active area, then work outward through harborage points before treating.
+For rodent control, the typical workflow runs: attic, crawlspace, and exterior inspection to find entry points; hardware-cloth and copper-mesh exclusion of every gap larger than 0.25 inch; snap-trap and tamper-resistant station deployment per ipm protocol; two-week follow-up to confirm zero activity, then ongoing exterior stations.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Collin County